BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

-However, in the layman explanation, as according to the vocal ranges chart above.
-Vocal range is merely the span between the highest to lowest notes.
+However, in layman explanation, according to the vocal ranges chart above, the vocal range is merely the span between the highest to lowest notes.

-It’s crucial to identify the vocal range correctly since vocal range of woman and men might be varied.
-For example, a man he can has a 2 and 1 1/2 octave range in the full voice and additional 1 1/2 octave in falsetto.
-And compared to a woman’s vocal range, a woman can has 2 octave and additional major 3rd on the very bottom of the vocal range chart.
+It’s crucial to identify the vocal range correctly since the vocal range of women and men might be varied.
+For example, a man can have a 2 and 1 1/2 octave range in the full voice and an additional of 1 1/2 octave in falsetto.
+Compared to that, a woman has 2 octave and additional major 3rd on the very bottom of the vocal range chart.

 What is Vocal Range?

-The role of vocal range in classifying different singing voices to voice types is considered so important.
-However, there are times when these 2 terms are being confused with each other.
+The role of vocal range in classifying different singing voices to voice types is considered very important.
+However, there are times when these 2 terms get confused with each other.
 The term “voice type” refers to a specific type of singing voice that has identifying characteristics or qualities.